Mabdalrazaq/casting_agency/README.md

 # Casting Agency
 This website lets you store movies and actors in a database, and certain roles can make certain actions.

+## Motivation
+This Project is implemented as a capstone for my udacity nanodegree in Full Stack Engineering.

 ## Getting Started
 This project is deployed over the domain: https://casting-agency-314.herokuapp.com/